 Okay okay okay.
 Healthy habits for the rest of your life, yeah yeah, yodda yodda.
 You still want to know what to eat, though, don't you?!

-I'll give you a quick overview of the Noom Diet Plan, and then some examples of a day in the life of a Noomer.
+Here is a quick overview of the Noom Diet Plan, followed by some examples of a day in the life of a Noomer.

 - No foods are off-limits.